 Clinical coders convert information from patients' medical records into alphanumeric codes according to a health classification system.
 These codes form part of data collection which is used for research, funding and health care planning.
 Clinical coders must have an excellent attention to detail in order to produce high levels of accuracy.
 They must also have a comprehensive knowledge of medical terminology.

-For further information contact the Administration Officer Education Services
+For further information contact the Student Support and Administration Officer Education Services

 phone + 61 2 9887 5898 (8.00am to 4.00pm Monday to Friday) or email firstname.lastname@example.org